IamMaxim/vigilant-palm-tree/documents/cli.md

 Feel free to use your keyboard and mouse during the 5 seconds of the check to ensure that the data from them is correctly recorded.

+You may pass the `--audio` and `--video` parameters to pick specific devices to be used for recordings.
+The system defaults will be used if omitted.
+Additionally, you may use the `--duration` option to customize the recording duration (in seconds).

 ## Data collection

 To start recording the data, use the `record` option: